AVSystem/developer-zone/docs/index.md

 Welcome to the AVSystem DevZone!

-In the DevZone your will find documentation related to our scalable LwM2M server **Coiote IoT Device Management**, as well as our LwM2M client **Anjay**.
+In the DevZone you will find documentation related to our scalable LwM2M Server **Coiote IoT Device Management**, as well as our LwM2M Client **Anjay**.

 ## Quick Start Guide